Google Works Out a Fascinating, Slightly Scary Way For AI To Isolate Voices In a Crowd - Slashdot

 These days that's not a bug, that's a feature.
 We're done with the digital age.
 We're into the surveillance age.
 At least for Winston, he knew the telescreen while likely not be watching everyone all the time.
 Nowadays, all the screens are always watching... and listening... to everyone.. all the time.

-Simplest way which still involves AI (Score:2)
+Simplest way which still involves AI (Score:3)

 1) Employ a robot.